reactos/reactos/reactos/drivers/input/i8042prt/README.txt

   hardcoded cases, this should not be hard to fix.

 - Class drivers:
-  I wrote a keyboard class driver, which does keycode translations.
-It should not do this, win32k should get untranslated keycodes and do the translation itself.

-  I changed the mouse class driver (mouclass) to work like Microsofts mouclass.
-  Unfortunately this means that the original psaux driver doesn't work anymore (the same holds for the other mice drivers, probably).

-  The keyboard class driver passes on ioctls from win32k, so it can change keyboard settings.
-As far as I could see, the mouse class driver does not do this yet.

   The class drivers should be able to handle reads for more than one packet at a time (kbdclass should, mouclass does not).
 Win32k should send such requests.